nickgoberville/Udacity-CarND/CarND-BehavioralCloning-P3/goberville_writeup.md

 I attempted to fix this by recording just driving past this path multiple times, increasin the number of times the model would be trained on this curve, but I could not get promising results.
 I collected additional regular routes of the track as well as driving in the opposite direction to help the model generalize and add more right turns.

 Seeing that I could not get the model to work with threshing, the final method used was a simple one.
-Using all the data I collected as well as the dataset provided, I trained the model with the raw RGB images at 6 epochs.
-The results are shown below:
+Using all the data I collected as well as the dataset provided, I trained the model with the raw RGB images of size (32,32,3) at 2 epochs using the model.

-![alt text][image4]

 At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.

-Etc ....

-After the collection process, I had X number of data points.
-I then preprocessed this data by ...

-I finally randomly shuffled the data set and put Y% of the data into a validation set.

-I used this training data for training the model.
-The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was Z as evidenced by ...
-I used an adam optimizer so that manually training the learning rate wasn't necessary.